RV David Thompson

 RV David Thompson is a Parks Canada mid-shore scientific research and survey vessel, that entered service in 2016.
-David Thompson has been used to carry out underwater archaeology work with Parks Canada during the survey of HMS Erebus and HMS Terror, the two Franklin Expedition ships lost in Northern Canadian waters.
+It is named after David Thompson, the pioneering explorer and surveyor of Canada.
+RV David Thompson has been used to carry out underwater archaeology work with Parks Canada during the survey of HMS Erebus and HMS Terror, the two Franklin Expedition ships lost in Northern Canadian waters.
 The vessel was formerly a fisheries patrol vessel of the Canadian Coast Guard named CCGS Arrow Post.